kars7e/kars7e.github.io/content/post/2018-01-14-building-kubernetes-cluster-on-tinkerboard/index.md

 <!--more-->

 ## Shopping list ##
 The most popular choice for ARM cluster is of course [Raspberry Pi](http://amzn.to/2Dfa9V7), well-tested board with a huge community.
-I've decided to use something else for my cluster, and I based it on [Asus Tinker board](http://amzn.to/2DdTwJH).
+I've decided to use something else for my cluster, and I picked [Asus Tinker board](http://amzn.to/2DdTwJH).
 The most important differences:

 * **2GB of RAM** (compared to 1GB in RPi)
 * **Gigabit Ethernet** (compared to 100Mbit)

-Twice the amount of memory will come very useful when running a bigger number of containers (for example, [Prometheus uses](https://prometheus.io/docs/prometheus/1.8/storage/#memory-usage) a significant amount of memory, subject to tunning).
+Twice the amount of memory will come very useful when running a larger number of containers (no surprise here, bigger is better!).
-1 Gbit/s Ethernet link will come useful as I want to expose persistent volumes to [Kubernetes pods via NFS](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) from my [Synology DS 218+](http://amzn.to/2FFpCw7) NAS.
+Since I want to expose persistent volumes to [Kubernetes pods via NFS](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) from my [Synology DS 218+](http://amzn.to/2FFpCw7) NAS, the Gigabit Ethernet will definitely improve that experience.

 Here is the complete list of required components: